mtumilowicz/rust-rocket-workshop/README.txt

         }
         ```
 1. crate, cargo, modules
+    * Cargo.lock
+        * The first time you build a
+          project, Cargo outputs a Cargo.lock file that records the exact version of every crate it
+          used.
+        * Later builds will consult this file and continue to use the same versions.
+        * if your project is an executable, you should commit Cargo.lock to ver‐
+          sion control.
+          * That way, everyone who builds your project will consistently get the
+            same versions.
+        * If your project is an ordinary Rust library, don’t bother committing Cargo.lock.
+Your
+          library’s downstream users will have Cargo.lock files that contain version information
+          for their entire dependency graph; they will ignore your library’s Cargo.lock file.
+        * reason
+            * The version numbers in Cargo.toml are deliberately flexible, yet we don’t want Cargo
+              to upgrade us to the latest library versions every time we build.
+Imagine being in the
+              middle of an intense debugging session when suddenly cargo build upgrades you to
+              a new version of a library.
+    * When you write something like image = "0.13.0" in your Cargo.toml file, Cargo
+      interprets this rather loosely.
+      * It uses the most recent version of image that is consid‐
+        ered compatible with version 0.13.0.
+      * Suppose one library, libA, used
+        num = "0.1.31" while another, libB, used num = "0.1.29".
+If version numbers
+        required exact matches, no project would be able to use those two libraries together.
+        Allowing Cargo to use any compatible version is a much more practical default.
     * Each crate is a complete, cohesive unit: all the
       source code for a single library or executable, plus any associated tests, examples,